-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 But as NPR's Elizabeth Shogren reports, you cannot get them unless your state offers incentives for clean energy.

-SolarCity CEO Lyndon Rive says all these states offer rebates and tax incentives for installing solar panels.
+ELIZABETH SHOGREN: SolarCity CEO Lyndon Rive says all these states offer rebates and tax incentives for installing solar panels.

-Rick Sullivan is Massachusetts secretary of Energy and Environmental Affairs.
+SHOGREN: Rick Sullivan is Massachusetts secretary of Energy and Environmental Affairs.
 He says SolarCity's announcement is more proof that the incentives are paying off.

-Elizabeth Shogren, NPR News, Washington.
+SHOGREN: Elizabeth Shogren, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.